-Sierra uses the AERIES student information program.
+Sierra will be using the AERIES student information program.
 This system will allow students and parents home access to student progress.
 With their personal passwords, parents and students will be able to view their points earned at any time throughout the term of the course via the internet.
 Online grades are updated as often as possible by each individual classroom.
-We encourage all parents and students to use the Aeries system (App or Website) to stay informed on your student's academic progress.
 Please feel free to contact any specific classroom teacher if you have questions about the information on your student's online account, current grade, or assignments.